 Hello, my name is Sydney Hubbel.
-I am a book designer, editor, environmentalist, and strong advocate for the Oxford comma.
-I received a Bachelor of Arts in English Writing Practices from Humboldt University in 2018.
+I am a book designer, editor, portrait artist, environmentalist, and strong advocate for the Oxford comma.
+I received a Bachelor of Arts in English Writing Practices from California Polytechnic Humboldt in 2018.
 I am an alumna of Toyon Multilingual Journal of Art and Literature.
 I am currently working toward a Master of Letters (MLitt) in Ethnology and Folklore through the University of Aberdeen.

 I was an editor of Toyon Multilingual Journal of Art and Literature from 2016 through 2018.
 Throughout my two years with Toyon, I acted as a Literary Criticism Editor, the Typesetter and Production Team Lead, and the Assistant Managing Editor.
 Though I have held positions across the board, my favorite role has been that of Typesetter.
 It is through this role that I found my passion for book design as I designed and set the interior and cover of Volume 64 of the journal and subsequent marketing materials.
 I am versed in InDesign, Photoshop, Illustrator, and the Chicago Manual of Style.

 Beyond my editorial experience, I also have a rich background of office and administrative experience.
 Throughout three years in the Student Coordinator position for the University’s New Student Programs office, I organized and facilitated campus-wide events, trained and managed staff, designed online courses for incoming students, and conducted a meta-analysis of student development models.
 I used this research to create programs that were accessible to all students regardless of identity or background.
 Being in a position that promoted access to learning has encouraged me to continue working with media that impacts developing minds and has the opportunity to create social change.